carsontham/go-translation/README.md

 ```
 make run
 ```
-## Some 2 letter languages code to play with:
+## Some 2 letter languages code to use with:
 1. English: en
 2. Spanish: es
 3. French: fr